McDonald Farm (Xenia, Ohio): Historic significance

 In 1849, each of the United States was asked to supply a block of stone for the construction of the Washington Monument.
 Because McDonald's quarry was known as one of Ohio's best sources of limestone, state geologists decided to supply a block of McDonald stone, and a Xenia mason produced a block measuring 6 × 3 × 0.75 ft to be sent to Washington, D.C., where it was eventually placed in the monument's interior stairway.

-In 1996, the McDonald Farm was listed on the National Register of Historic Places, by Margretta Lott Bodewell-Great-Great-Granddaughter of the original owner of the property, qualifying both because of the farm buildings' architecture and because of the farm's place in local history.
+In 1996, the McDonald Farm was listed on the National Register of Historic Places by Margretta Lott Bodewell, great-great-granddaughter of the original owner of the property.
+It qualified both because of the farm buildings' architecture and because of the farm's place in local history.
 The architecture of the farm buildings is mixed among multiple architectural styles, including a vernacular I-house and the formal Federal and Greek Revival styles.
 The historic portion of the farm comprises nine buildings and two sites over an area of 68 acre, which is designated a historic district.